alexhang212/SparrowVis_Pipeline/Code/README.md

 To run Deep Meerkat, I used the script [RunMeerkat_bash.sh](./HPC/RunMeerkat_bash.sh),which checks if the script runs succesfully and moves the video file to the output only if it is succesful.
 This was due to a bug that prevents the code from running on the HPC cluster, and as of Nov 2021 (when I am writing this), this issue has still not been solved.

 To run the script, I used the `-J` argument to allow multiple videos to be ran at once.
-Sample:
+Sample for running 100 videos at once:

 ```
 qsub RunMeerkat_bash.sh -J 1-100